Care And Attention

 We also advise you to insure your gems against damage or loss.

-Doublets and triplets have multiple layers, and at Australian Opal Cutters, our doublets and triplets have a lifetime guarantee against delamination.
+Doublets and triplets have multiple layers, and at Australian Opal Cutters, our doublets and triplets have our warranty and service guarantee against delamination.
 “Delamination” is when the layers of Opal separate due to water penetration dissolving the glues.
 Prior to 1970, this was a very real issue, and Opals were known to “turn white” as the Opal layers separated and the crystal (now separated from the Black Opal “potch” base) revealed its true colour as a ‘white’ or ‘crystal’ colour or tone.

 Post-1970, silicon-based glues became available; these are the same adhesives that have been used on space shuttle missions.
 These glues are silicon-based so, when applied to the Opal, they have the same “coefficient of expansion”.
 This means that the Opal and the glue will expand and contract at the same rate in cold or heat.
 For this reason, Australian Opals can guarantee that an Opal Doublet or Triplet will never delaminate!
 We have tested Doublets and Triplets by submerging them in water for up to 12 months with absolutely no delamination!